sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/continuous-integration/index.md

 }
 ```

-Then you can setup your action either via the Github GUI or using configuration.
+Then you can setup your action either via the GitHub GUI or using configuration.
 Make sure to setup your action to the right Docker file: ```docker://sitespeedio/sitespeed.io:{% include version/sitespeed.io.txt %}-action```.

 A simple setup looks something like this: